The Montreal ten

-The construction of this ecclesiastical museum and self-contained work of art began in 1824.
+This ecclesiastical museum and self-contained work of art began being built in 1824.
 The neo-Gothic style, the impressive woodwork, the bell towers, and the majestic altar make the Basilica an unforgettable part of old Montreal.
-Nonetheless, the Basilica is of interest for more than its role as a sacred shrine.
-AURA, a light and music show staged inside the church, takes the experience to another level, forging a connection with the divine elements of the universe, regardless of what labels you might pin on them.
-The revamped AURA show premiered in mid-August.
+AURA, a light and music show staged inside the church, takes the experience to another level.

 3. St. Joseph’s Oratory

 Set amidst magnificent gardens, St. Joseph’s Oratory, like the Basilica, has become more than a sacred shrine.
-This Renaissance-style Catholic church is a lovely place to revel in the warm days of summer.
-Regardless of personal beliefs, visitors find the colorful flower gardens, the wooded natural reserve, and the piano concerts excellent reasons to visit this temple.
+Visitors enjoy the colorful flower gardens, a wooded natural reserve, and piano concerts in this Renaissance-style Catholic church.

 5. Mount Royal Park

 Mount Royal Park, a green lung and meeting place that is the pride of the city, consists of three mountains that were once linked by a now-extinct glacier.
-This place has been highly significant from the time the first settlers walked these lands.
 McGill University was founded here in 1821, and the park is now home to other institutions of higher education as well.
-In 1872, the city of Montreal, anxious about industrial growth and the possible destruction of green areas, purchased the park’s 692 acres to protect its biodiversity and ensure that this urban lung would survive.
+In 1872, the city of Montreal, purchased the park’s 692 acres to protect its biodiversity and ensure that this urban lung would survive.

 6. Lachine Canal